esmeisyrg/esmeisyrg/README.md

 ### 👩‍💻 About Me
 - 💬 Ask me about -> HTML, CSS, JavaScript, UX UI Design or anything related to Frontend.
 - 📫 How to reach me -> **esmeisytarina@gmail.com**
-- 🌱 I’m currently learning -> React.js // I'm also enrolled in the Oracle Next Education Program, specializing in the Frontend path.
+- 🌱 I’m currently learning ->Some other frontend skills, Laravel and AI.
 - ⚡ Fun fact -> I tend to be pretty funny when I gain trust with people.

 <h3> Languages and Tools: </h3>